 We are closely following the Centers for Disease Control’s (CDC) and Federal Drug Administration (FDA) guidelines and recommendations on the steps we can take to help prevent coronavirus exposure.

-While We Are Blood’s operations fit within the “critical facilities” exemption to the prohibition on gatherings issued on March 17 in Travis County, we are taking the above measures of increased cleanings and mandatory appointments for the safety of our donors and staff.
+While We Are Blood’s operations fit within the “critical facilities” exemption to Shelter-in-Place orders issued in Travis County, Williamson County, and surrounding areas, we are taking the above measures of increased cleanings and mandatory appointments for the safety of our donors and staff.

 If you have made an appointment to donate and do not feel well, please cancel your appointment by contacting us via email or calling us at 512-206-1266.